zeffii/mesh_tiny_cad/README.md

 For edges these functions exist as Python scripts, and i've bundled them here in the hope they might be useful to you or they might make you angry and you code nicer versions which I will then use instead :)

 The VTX script has lived in contrib distributions of Blender since 2010, with relatively minor changes.
 The feedback from BlenderArtists has been [overwhelmingly positive](http://blenderartists.org/forum/showthread.php?204836-CAD-Addon-Edge-Tools-(blender-2-6x)).
 I'm not going to claim it's bug free, but finding them has proven difficult.

+Todo:

+  - Extend multiple
+  - Trim multiple
+  - geom tools for showing indices + edge keys per selected (or selection) sort of like a light version of Index Visualizer and debug mode.

 ### Why on github?